gioboa/gioboa/README.md

 ## About me

-I'm a t-shaped developer and the front-end ecosystem is my passion.<br>
+I'm a full stack developer and the front-end ecosystem is my passion.<br>
 I started to develop application in 2006 and in 2012 I fall in love with JavaScript.<br>
 I'm also active in open source ecosystem, I love learn and study new things.<br>
 I also really enjoy public speaking and sharing my experiences.
 I’m currently managing [italianCoders](https://italiancoders.it/) community.<br>